TLA-FLAT/FLAT/docker/flat/README.md

 The following accounts are created:

- * Drupal account: admin:admin
+ * Drupal account: admin:admin  (CHANGE and DISABLE in production!)
- * Fedora Commons account: fedoraAdmin:fedora
+ * Fedora Commons account: fedoraAdmin:fedora  (CHANGE in production!)
- * PostgreSQL account: fedora:fedora
+ * PostgreSQL account: fedora:fedora  (preferably CHANGE in production)

 ## Building the image ##